Skip to Content

 The water at the waterfall is always around 68 degrees Fahrenheit, making it a great place to swim all year round.

-To see the waterfall, follow a trail for 3 miles.
-The swimming hole is closer to the campground and you don’t have to go all the way to see it.
+To see the waterfall, I followed a trail for 3 miles.
+The swimming hole is closer to a campground but I did not stay for the night.

 The pool has BBQ pits, picnic tables, a shower, and restrooms nearby.
-So come ready to spend the day outside with good food and lots of water to stay healthy.
+So I came ready to spend the day outside with good food and lots of water to stay healthy.

-Remember to bring a blanket, swimsuit, and sunscreen with you.
-You’ll be able to swim in a natural pool after hiking to the falls.
+Besides the hammock, I brought a blanket, swimsuit, and sunscreen.
+I swam in a natural pool after hiking to the falls.

-There is even a butterfly garden on the property, so I am sure you won’t get bored easily.
+There is even a butterfly garden on the property, and I set the hammock close to it.

 Where to stay at Krause springs